 European Union Trademark vs Free Movement of Goods

-In what extent a European Union trademark protection can affect the fundamental principle of free movement of goods in EU?
-This article describes the consequences in such a collision and points out the reasoning of the England and Wales Court of Appeal (Civil Division).
+In what extent does the European Union trademark protection affect the fundamental principle of the free movement of goods in the EU?
+This article describes the consequences of such a collision and points out the reasoning of the England and Wales Court of Appeal (Civil Division) in this matter.

-On 6th of April 2017, a decision was issued by the Court of Appeal between the claimant FLYNN PHARMA Ltd and the defendant DRUGSRUS Ltd regarding importation of medicines in the United Kingdom and the subsequent transferring of the marketing authorization by the importer to another company.
-The main question is how a balance should be struck between the EUTM owner's ability to enforce its rights and article 34 of the Treaty on the Functioning of the EU, which provides the free movement of goods.
+On the 6th of April 2017, a decision was issued by the Court of Appeal between the claimant FLYNN PHARMA, Ltd and the defendant DRUGSRUS, Ltd regarding importation of medicines to the United Kingdom and the subsequent transferring of the marketing authorization by the importer to another company.
+The main question is how a balance can and should be struck between the EUTM owner's ability to enforce its rights and article 34 of the Treaty on the Functioning of the EU, which provides the free movement of goods.

 The Court created a border and set frameworks in this overlapping area by pointing that the European Union Trademark enforcement can be used in a way to prevent parallel imports but as far as there is no restrictions on the trade between the members in the EU.
 Also, the owners of EUTM can oppose against imported goods that they did not place on the market even if the imported goods are provided by the same manufacturer.